textX/textX/docs/metamodel.rst

 textX meta-models
 =================

-Meta-model is Python object that knows about all classes that can be instantiated while parsing input.
-Meta-model is built from the grammar by the functions :code:`metamodel_from_file` or :code:`metamodel_from_str` in the :code:`textx.metamodel` module::
+textX meta-model is a Python object that knows about all classes that can be instantiated while parsing input.
+A meta-model is built from the grammar by the functions :code:`metamodel_from_file` or :code:`metamodel_from_str` in the :code:`textx.metamodel` module::

   from textx.metamodel import metamodel_from_file